nexiality/documentation/release/nexial-core-v2.8.changelog.md

 #### Fixes
 - [`nexial-project-inspector`](../userguide/BatchFiles#nexial-project-inspector): code fix to consider encrypted data variables.
 Also minor update to inspector report (HTML).
+- enforce uniqueness of activity names within single scenario to avoid confusion and runtime error.
+- enforce activity name must not be spaces only (avoid busy finger or typo).

 #### Improvements
 - Code change to omit the writing or creation of cells when there isn't data to display.
 In other words, display